Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Start with the model that solves the immediate constraint:

 But architect for switching.
-The “best” model today won’t be the best model in six months.
-Models evolve in weeks, not years.
+Models evolve in weeks, not years; the “best” model today won’t be the best model in six months.
 Vendor lock-in creates obsolescence risk.

 AI Voice Agents for Personal Injury Intake: Solving the Missed-Call Problem